Adelkazzaz/Adelkazzaz/README.md

 Hey there 👋

-I'm a software engineer who specializes in full-stack development.
+I'm a software engineer.
 I create beautifully-simple, innovative.

 Want to know more about me?
 [Check out my LinkedIn.](https://www.linkedin.com/in/adelkazzaz)